deva-raja/medicity-hospital/README.md

 ## Jwt token

-To view the token go to storage < localStorage in firefox and application < localStorage in google chrome
+To view the token, go to storage < localStorage in firefox and application < localStorage in google chrome

 ## Preview